drand/website/docs/docs/specification.md

 A drand node is a server that runs the drand code, that participates in the distributed key generations phases, in the randomness generation and that can reply to public request API.
+It can instance and run multiple independent internal processes, where each of them can participate in randomness generation process.
-The following representation is what gets embedded in group configuration file, what drand nodes knows about other drand nodes:
+The following representation is what gets embedded in each group configuration file, one per randomness process.
+This is what each process knows about other drand nodes on its own network:

 ```go
 type Node struct {